 The visa fee is USD 40.

-10) Besides the deposit, what other information do I need to forward?
+10) Other than the deposit, what other information do I need to send?

 The following information is needed to process your trekking package and visa to the country:

 The above information can be sent electronically via email attachment.